 You may prefer to let your property to receive a regular income.
-We provide advice on the responsibilities of owning and maintaining property and becoming a landlord.
 Becoming a landlord is not too difficult if you get good advice.

 For independent advice and assistance you can contact:

-- Accreditation Network UK (ANUK) [external link] promotes accreditation in the private rented sector and has worked with the Improvement and Development Agency (I&DeA) to produce a Landlord Development Manual.
+- Accreditation Network UK (ANUK) [external link] provides accreditation in the private rented sector and has worked with the Improvement and Development Agency (I&DeA) to produce a Landlord Development Manual.

 - Alternatively you could contact the Association of Residential Landlords (ARLA) which self regulates letting agents, arranges training for landlords, and provides information and guidance for both landlords and tenants.

 Visit the ARLA website [external link].